Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 The A2 Startup plan is aptly named—it won’t be enough once your site matures.
 But by the time you’ve hit that milestone, your site will be bringing in more than enough money to justify the cost of upgrading.

-A2 is one of the pricier options on my list of cheap web hosting providers.
-I like it for online stores because of the speed, security, and generous limits on storage.
+I like A2 Hosting for online stores because of the speed, security, and generous limits on storage.
 100 GB is twice as much as you get with Bluehost.

 And if you aren’t happy with your service, A2 Hosting will refund your account within 30 days of purchase.
 It’s a true hassle-free money-back guarantee.